Feline Immunodeficiency Virus (FIV): Symptoms, Diagnosis, and Treatment

 The virus reproduces in and spreads to the lymph nodes throughout the body.
 This causes them to increase in size.
 This may be temporary or last for some time.

 As the virus spreads it will cause an initial fever in FIV positive cats.
 It may also cause a more persistent fever later on as the body fights the virus.

 The virus can also cause gastrointestinal distress in infected cats.
-Diarrhea is a common symptom in cats with FIV.
+Diarrhea is a common clinical signs in cats with FIV.

 Loss of appetite and weight loss

 FIV positive cats may lose interest in their food and lose weight quickly as a result.
 Weight loss may also occur from digestive issues.

 This is an inflammation of the mouth that is common with FIV positive cats.

 This condition is characterized by inflammation of the gums.
 They may suffer from other dental diseases as well.